Digital Authority Building

 - Competitors position themselves relative to your framework

-- Premium pricing is accepted because authority justifies it
+- Premium pricing is accepted because the authority justifies it

-These pages define the core concept and establish category ownership:
+These pages define the core concept and establish who owns the category:

 - "What Is [Your Category]"